aperson31415/aio_solns/README.md

 <details>
   <summary>★ Rating approximations</summary>
-  0★: Starter Problem (AIO p1), pretty much just a beginner programming exercise 1★: Extremely Trivial (AIO p2-3), usually involves a simple data structure or precomputation 2★: Trivial (AIO p3-4), usually involves implementation of a basic technique like prefix sums or binary search.
-Can also include an observation.
+  0★: Starter Problem (AIO p1), pretty much just a beginner programming exercise<br>
+  1★: Extremely Trivial (AIO p2-3), usually involves a simple data structure or precomputation<br>
+  2★: Trivial (AIO p3-4), usually involves implementation of a basic technique like prefix sums or binary search.
+Can also include an observation.<br>
-  3★: Easy (AIO p4/Easy AIIO p1), involves implementation of usually 2 basic techniques, as well as some sort of observation.
+  3★: Easy (AIO p4/Easy AIIO p1), involves implementation of usually 2 basic techniques, as well as some sort of observation.<br>
-  4★: Medium (AIO p4-5/AIIO p1), multi-part problem involving some harder techniques like DFS or DP, definitely an observation, and usually annoying to implment
+  4★: Medium (AIO p4-5/AIIO p1), multi-part problem involving some harder techniques like DFS or DP, definitely an observation, and usually annoying to implment<br>
   5★: Difficult (AIO p6/AIIO p1-3/Easy FARIO), either involves an advanced algorithm with some observations, usually learnt in SoE, or basic algorithms with lots of working by hand.
-Annoying to implement 90% of the time
+Annoying to implement 90% of the time<br>
   6★: Hard (AIIO p3-4/FARIO/Seln Easy), involves advanced algorithms, observations, can start to be interactive.
-Usually extremely annoying to implement
+Usually extremely annoying to implement<br>
-  7★: Very Hard (Hard FARIO/Seln Ex), extremely hard problem with maybe 2 in-contest solves 8/9★: Extremely Hard (Hard Seln/IOI), Usually interactive problems, extremely hard with usually 0 in-contest solves
+  7★: Very Hard (Hard FARIO/Seln Ex), extremely hard problem with maybe 2 in-contest solves<br>
+  8/9★: Extremely Hard (Hard Seln/IOI), Usually interactive problems, extremely hard with usually 0 in-contest solves (From australia) <br>
 </details>

 I've also added some old problems which _most_ users can't access now, but given the pdfs/old html stuff (i can only use stuff used from other online sources wayback machine otherwise i could get in trouble).
 Note that the style is very different, so womp womp kinda.